-Closing on the home happens when all of the procedures of the escrow are finished.
-All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the home is then transferred to you as new homeowner and appropriate title insurance is issued as noted in the escrow instructions.
+Closing on the home happens when all of the procedures of the escrow are done.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
+You'll then receive the title to the property and the title insurance gets dispersed as agreed upon in the escrow instructions.

-When closing is in it's last step, you'll submit a payment to the escrow agent.
-You'll know when it's time to submit the form of payment.
+When closing is in it's last step, you'll make a payment to the escrow company.
+I'll keep you updated on what comes next.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.